-Duvelisib plus venetoclax is a time-limited, all-oral regimen active in relapsed/refractory chronic lymphocytic leukemia (CLL) and Richter syndrome.
+Duvelisib plus venetoclax is a time-limited, all-oral regimen active in relapsed/refractory chronic lymphocytic leukemia (CLL) and Richter’s Syndrome.

 Who Performed the Research and Where Was it Presented:

 Dr. Christine Ryan from Dana-Farber Cancer Institute and colleagues presented the results at the American Society for Hematology (ASH) Annual Meeting in 2022.
-The principal investigator was Dr. Matt Davids and Dr. Jennifer Crombie.
+The principal investigators were Dr. Matt Davids and Dr. Jennifer Crombie.

-Both relapsed/refractory CLL/small lymphocytic lymphoma (SLL) and Richter Syndrome can be difficult to treat.
+Both relapsed/refractory CLL / small lymphocytic lymphoma (SLL) and Richter’s Syndrome can be difficult to treat.
 Therefore, scientists are investigating combination therapies, hypothesizing that they will produce higher response rates and deeper remissions.
 The PI3K inhibitor duvelisib and the BCL2 inhibitor venetoclax have been shown to work synergistically in preclinical models, so investigators decided to test the combination in a phase 1/2 clinical trial.

 In this interview, Dr. Brian Koffman interviewed Dr. Christine Ryan, a clinical fellow in hematology/oncology at Dana-Farber Cancer Institute.
 They discussed the most recent results from the phase 1/2 clinical trial, which we previously covered here and here.